NimaHatami99/MiniProjects/README.md

 This project focuses on designing an LDO voltage regulator capable of generating a stable 3V output with low voltage error under varying input voltages and load conditions.
 The design includes a feedback control loop, custom operational amplifier, pass transistor stage, and performance evaluation through circuit simulations.

+### 33. Four-Bit Serial Adder Design Using Verilog

+Design and simulation of a digital hardware system implementing a four-bit serial adder with priority-based control and input selection using Verilog HDL.

+This project focuses on designing modular digital circuits and integrating them into a complete system.
+The design includes a four-bit serial adder, a controller module for request prioritization, and an input selector that manages access to the adder based on control signals.